ChrisGitmed/algorithms/README.md

 ## algorithms

-A place to store solved algorithms.
-Also used to practice writing unit tests with Jest.
+A repo created to store alorithms and practice unit testing.